APE builds APE.

 Custom agent

-Deploy infrastructure (iq target get) stabilized as a single-target Copilot deployment.
+Deploy infrastructure (iq host get) stabilized as a single-host Copilot deployment.
 The cycle became self-enforcing — the agent refused to skip states, demanded issue numbers, required user gates.
 The system began constraining its own development.

 Evidence: early cycle versions used docs/issues/NNN-slug/ artifacts; current cycles use cleanrooms/NNN-slug/.